 sns.heatmap(data.corr(),cmap='GnBu',center=0,annot=True)

-• Highest correlation with cnt is seen in temp followed by yr
+is seen in temp

 # creating indicator variable columns